Health and wellness touch each of us differently. This is one person’s story.

 - pale facial complexion

-I’ve sometimes described it to my nondiabetic friends as an almost “out of body” experience.
+I’ve sometimes described it to my friends who don’t have diabetes as an almost “out of body” experience.

-Once you start to feel these symptoms, it’s important to immediately test your blood sugar to confirm if you are, in fact, experiencing hypoglycemia.
+Once you start to feel these symptoms, it’s crucial to immediately test your blood sugar to confirm if you are, in fact, experiencing hypoglycemia.

-So, while these treatments are highly effective, they’re not exactly what this dietitian would call “nutritious.”
-Don’t get me wrong, nutrition isn’t our main goal when treating low blood sugar — raising your blood sugar quickly is the main goal.
-But what if you could properly treat low blood sugar and not have to resort to chalky tablets filled with processed sugar, food coloring, and artificial flavors?
+But what if you could adequately treat low blood sugar and not have to resort to chalky tablets filled with processed sugar, food coloring, and artificial flavors?

 Speaking from both professional and personal experience, here are 10 ways to treat low blood sugar with real food: